alefiury/Audio-Tagging-Single-Attention-CNN/README.md

 # Introduction

-This application is trained and evaluated on the ESC-50 dataset, but can be easily modified to be applied on others datasets or used as a base layout for your projects.
+The model is trained and evaluated on the ESC-50 dataset, but can be easily modified to be applied on others datasets or used as a base layout for your projects.

 The model is comprised of a CNN component that is used as an encoder and a single-attention mechanism